-Probate Code § 5101 (repealed).
-Definitions
+Probate Code § 5101 (repealed), Definitions

 - SEC. .
-Section 5101 of the Probate Code is repealed. - 5101---In-this-part;-unless-the-context-otherwise-requires+ - (a)--"Account"-means-a-contract-of-deposit-of-funds-between-a depositor-and-a-financial-institution,-and-ineludes-a-eheeking-account, savings-account,-certificate-of-deposit,-share-account,-and-other-like arrangement- - (b)-"Beneficiary"-means-a-person-named-in-a-trust-account-ac-one for-whom-a-party-to-the-account-is-named-as-trustee- - (e)-"Financial-institution"-means+ - (1)-Any--organization--authorized--to--do--business--under--otate--or federal-laws-relating-to-eredit-unions- - (2)-Any-industrial-loan-company-as-defined-in-Section-18003-of-the - (d)-"Joint-account"-means-an-account-payable-on-request-to-one-or more-of-two-or-more-parties-whether-or-not-mention-is-made-of-any-right of-survivorship- - (e)-A-"multiple party-account"-io-any-of-the-following-types-of account;--(1)-a-joint-account;--(2)-a-P-0-D-account;--or-(3)-a-trust account;--It-does-not-include;--(1)-accounts-established for-deposit-of funds--of-a-partnership;--joint-venture;--or-other-association-for business-purposes;--(2)-accounts-controlled-by-one-or-more-persons-as the-duly authorized-agent-or-trustee-for-a-corporation;-unincorporated association;--charitable--or--civie--organization;--or--(3)--a--regular fiduciary-or-trust-account-where-the-relationship-is-established-other than-by-deposit-agreement-
+Section 5101 of the Probate Code is repealed. - 5101---In-this-part,-unless-the-context-otherwise-requires+ - (a)--"Account"-means-a-contract-of-deposit-of-funds-between-a depositor-and-a-financial-institution, and-includes-a-checking-account;

+savings-account;-certificate-of-deposit;-share-account;-and-other-like arrangement; - (b)-"Beneficiary"-means-a-person-named-in-a-trust-account-as-one for-whom-a-party-to-the-account-is-named-as-trustee- - (e)-"Financial-institution"-means+ - (1)--Any--organization-authorized-to-do-business-under-state-or federal-laws-relating-to-eredit-unions. - (2)-Any-industrial-loan-company-as-defined-in-Section-18003-of-the Financial-Gode- - (d)-"Joint-account"-meand-an-account-payable-on-request-to-one-or more-of-two-or-more-parties-whether-or-not-mention-io-made-of-any-right of-survivorship. - (e)-A-"multiple party-account"-is-any-of-the-following-types-of account+--(1)-a-joint-account,-(2)-a-P-0-D--account,-or-(3)-a-trust account---It-does-not-include+--(1)-accounts-established for-deposit-of funds--of-a--partnership;--joint--venture;--or--other--association---for business-purposes,--(2)-accounts-controlled-by-one-or-more-persons-as the-duly-authorized-agent-or-trustee-for-a-corporation;-unincorporated association;--charitable--or--civic--organization;--or--(3)--a--regular fiduciary-or-trust-account-where-the-relationship-is-cotablished-other than-by-deposit-agreement-